 Along the main drag in the city of Kellogg, there is an eerie stillness broken only by an occasional passing car.
 Several businesses are boarded up.
 For sale and for rent signs are unusually abundant.
 The population is down a third from what it was in 1980—before most of the silver mines closed.

-Enter North Wind Construction.
-North Wind Construction set up shop in the Silver Valley 11 years ago after securing a contract to help with the clean up.
+Enter North Wind Construction Services.
+North Wind Construction Services set up shop in the Silver Valley 11 years ago after securing a contract to help with the clean-up.
 At that time the company had three employees based at its office along Big Creek Road, less than a mile from the legendary Sunshine Mine just east of Kellogg.
 The Sunshine Mine was once recognized as one of the world’s most profitable silver mines, but it also carries the unshakable stigma as the site of one of the worst mining disasters in American history.
 In 1972, a fire at the mine claimed the lives of 91 miners who suffocated more than 3,000 feet underground.

 “It’s a very close-knit community; outsiders are really not welcome,” Redmond said.
 “I’ve lived here for 17 years, and it took about half of those years to really feel comfortable here.”

-Now with 53 employees, North Wind Construction has grown to become one of the valley’s major contractors helping with the clean up.
-North Wind manages four large repositories for waste rock.
+North Wind Construction Services has grown to become one of the valley’s major contractors helping with the clean-up.
+North Wind manages multiple large repositories for waste rock.
 On any given day, the pace at the repositories is constant.
 Large dump trucks collect contaminated mine tailings from throughout the valley and arrive every few minutes to dump their loads.
 Every few minutes another load.
 Every day.
 Millions of cubic yards of waste have accumulated at the repositories with the goal to consolidate and manage it more effectively to reduce human health risks and improve water quality.

 The scope of the contamination is difficult to comprehend.
 Not only does it come from piles of mine tailings; over the years, the contaminated rock was used as property fill and in the construction of roads.
 The finer tailings were used to sand icy roads in the winter.
 Flood waters carried the waste all the way to Lake Coeur d’Alene 40 miles away.
 The contamination is everywhere.